API-Skeletons/zf-doctrine-graphql/queries.rst

     filter: { name: "Grateful Dead" }

 You may only use each field's filter once per filter().
-Should a child record have the same name as a parent it will share the filter names but fitlers are specific to the entity they filter upon.
+Should a child record have the same name as a parent it will share the filter names but filters are specific to the entity they filter upon.

 Provided Filters::